Khimarra/Techwitch-Tarot/README.md

 - Card flip animation - DONE
 - Make sure cards can't repeat - DONE
 - Full RWS description of card, not just meanings - DONE
-- Add reverse-meanings (doubles total cards)
+- Add reverse-meanings - DONE
 - Add "library" of cards user can look through - DONE
 - Add search bar so user can search for a specific card
 - Use local storage to store readings
 - Move card info to display layered on top of flipped cards instead of underneath (tooltip? image hover overlay?)
-- Make JS DRYer so I don't have the same code repeated for each card
+- Make JS DRYer so I don't have the same code repeated for each card - DONE
 - Add "advice" page to help people understand tarot

 ## Goals: